A Few Favorite Journal Writing Tools and Resources

 It’s been said a million times: If you want to be a writer, you have to write.
 I would add that if you want to be creative, you have to create.
 Sitting around and waiting for a big, blockbuster idea won’t do you any good.
 You’ve got to practice.
 And keeping a journal is a great way to practice writing and foster creativity every single day.

 What I love best about my journal is that there are no rules.
-It’s my own little creative space.
+It’s my own creative space.
 I use it for freewriting, sketching, and writing down my thoughts.
 I don’t write in my journal every day, but before I started blogging and writing professionally, I was pretty diligent about using my journal for routine writing practice.

 I’ve been poking around the web in search of some of the best tools and resources for journaling with an emphasis on creativity and writing.
 Here’s what I found: